24 Sep What Are Interstitial Ads?

 Interstitial ads are one of the most popular mobile ad formats used by indie developers because of their high impression rate to increase downloads and revenue.
 In this article, we will talk about;

-- Why developers and marketers prefer them – by including interstitial ads’ pros and cons,
+- Why developers and marketers prefer interstitial ads – by including the pros and cons of interstitial advertising.

 - And how to get the most out of interstitial ads.

-Let’s start with its definition and working algorithm
+Let’s start with the definition and working algorithm of interstitial advertising.

 What Are Interstitial Ads?

 What is an interstitial ad?
 The answer is simple.
 Interstitial ads, that has different kinds such as video interstitial ads, are full-screen ad formats covering the interface of an app and appearing at natural app transition points like pausing a game.
 Users have the option to skip the ad if they want.
-The main difference between a banner ad and an interstitial ad is that interstitial ads cover all the screen, and it makes it catchier and more effective.
+The main difference between banner ads and interstitial ads is that interstitial ads cover all the screen, and it makes it catchier and more effective.

 Why Are Interstitial Ads Used?

 Mobile app advertising rates keeps moving in favour of interstitial ads.
 Even, some people call interstitial ads ”revenue doubler”.
 Developers prefer interstitial ads because of many reasons.
 Here are the reasons marketers and developers choose interstitial ads.

-- Interstitial ads have higher click-through rates than banner ads because of their sizes and bigger impressions on users.
+- Interstitial ads have higher click-through rates than banner ads because of interstitial ads’ sizes and bigger impressions on users.
 Users have 2 options; they will either click the ad or skip the ad to return to the app.

 - Developers have larger screen real estate to convince people to take an action on the ad, thanks to more compelling and convincing visuals.

-Interstitial ads have cons too.
+Interstitial advertising have cons too.
 If you don’t use them according to the best practices, they will cause lower user retention.
 If you hinder your users from finishing actions, they will uninstall your app.
-So if you want to get the most out of interstitial ads, you should follow some rules and best practices.
+So if you want to get the most out of a interstitial ad, you should follow some rules and best practices.